thaliaarchi/notes/compilers/llvm/presentation_outline.md

-# LLVM Presentation Topic Plan
+# LLVM presentation topic plan

 - SSA form
   - Alternates to using phis